cookie-status/cookie-status-dev/content/safari/_index.md

 ## Other first-party storage

-If the referring domain is a known tracker, and if the URL has query parameters (`?key=value`) or fragments (`#somevalue`), then **all** non-cookie website storage in first-party context is restricted to maximum **7 days** lifetime since the last user interaction (click, tap, or text input) with the site.
+All script-writable storage is expired in **7 days** since last interaction with the site (click, tap, or text input).

-{{% notice note %}}

-**Example**: The user clicks a link on `www.known-tracker.com` (a classified domain), and the landing page URL is appended with the fragment `#abcd1234`.
-ITP sets the maximum lifetime of all non-cookie website storage (e.g. `localStorage`) to **7 days**, and the timer starts from the first interaction with the site.
-If the user doesn't interact with the site again for 7 days, all non-cookie storage is deleted.

-{{% /notice %}}

-If there is **no user interaction** with the first-party site, this type of storage is expired within few seconds.

 ## Referrer

+Safari downgrades `document.referrer` to **origin** in cross-site navigation.

-Safari downgrades referrers for **all** non-navigational cross-site requests to their **origin**.
+Safari downgrades the referrer in cross-site request headers to **origin**.
 Thus if a page on `https://www.domain.com/page/page.html` tried to load an image from `https://images.imagecdn.com`, the `referer` header would show `https://www.domain.com` rather than the full referrer.

 Furthermore, if the referring domain is a known tracker, and if the *referring page* has query parameters (`?key=value`) or fragments (`#somevalue`), the `document.referrer` property is downgraded to **effective top-level domain plus one part** (eTLD+1).
 Thus a request originating from `https://sub.classified.domain.com/page?userId=abcd1234` would end up as `https://domain.com` in the `document.referrer` property of the landing page.

 For navigational requests, `no-referrer-when-downgrade` applies.

+## Other